University of California-San Diego

 There will be no extra-credit projects or assignments.

-No laptops, tablets, or phones in the classroom.
+No laptops, tablets, phones, headphones, or airpods in the classroom.
 The best available evidence suggests that college students tend to learn more when not using electronics during class (1, 2, 3, 4, 5).
 If you want to take notes, use pen and paper.
 If you need an exception to this policy, please see me.

 IN-CLASS QUIZZES

 In weeks 2-10, you’ll take a quiz in class every Monday and Wednesday.
-These will consist of multiple choice, true/false, short answer, and/or short essay questions on the course materials for that day’s module.
+These will consist of multiple choice and true/false questions on the course materials for that day’s module.

 You’ll need an iClicker remote (not your phone):

-- Register your remote for this class.
-There’s a registration link in the Canvas course page, or you can go to student.iclicker.com.
-When registering, use your UCSD email address.
+- Register your remote for this class at https://join.iclicker.com/NCZS.
+When registering, use your UCSD email address and be sure to enter your remote’s ID.
 If you need help with registration, instructions are here.

-- The base station frequency in our classroom is ???.
-To set your remote to this frequency at the start of class, turn on your remote, then press the power button for 3 seconds.
-When the frequency on the remote display starts to blink, press “???” then “???.”
+- The base station frequency in our classroom is BB.
+To set your remote to this frequency at the start of class, turn on your remote, then press and hold the power button for 3 seconds.
+When the frequency on the remote display starts to blink, press “B” then “B.”

 Reasons for an excused missed quiz: (1) holidays or special events observed by organized religions (for students who show affiliation with that particular religion), (2) absences pre-approved by the UCSD Dean of Students (or Dean’s designee), (3) extended illness (this requires a doctor’s note).
 I’ll need written verification of the circumstances.